-Ravens quarterback Lamar Jackson is having historic success against NFC opponents and the Tampa Bay Buccaneers became his latest conquest on Monday night.
+Ravens quarterback Lamar Jackson is having historic success against NFC opponents, and the Tampa Bay Buccaneers became his latest conquest on Monday night.

 Jackson threw for 281 yards with five touchdowns and the Ravens extended their winning streak to five games with a 41-31 victory over the Tampa Bay Buccaneers.
 Jackson improved to 23-1 against the NFC, the best mark by a quarterback against an opposing conference in NFL history.

 “You know we have to score points,” Jackson said.
-“To us, we see a team just moving the ball and putting points on the ball without us scoring.
+“To us, we see a team just moving the ball and putting points on the board without us scoring.
 We didn’t really do anything on our first drive.
 It’s like, ‘Man, we have to have some urgency with ourselves,’ and that’s what it was.

 “I believe that’s what we did the next couple of drives.
 We started putting points on the board.
 Those guys were still getting after us a little bit, but we came out on top.”

 Running back Derrick Henry had an 81-yard run late in the third quarter to set up the Ravens’ fourth touchdown.
 Henry finished with 169 yards on 15 carries and caught a touchdown pass.
+The Ravens finished with 508 yards in total offense.

-Ravens tight end Mark Andrews caught two touchdown passes and has 43 in his career, which surpassed Todd Heap (41), for the most in franchise history.
+Ravens tight end Mark Andrews caught two touchdown passes and has 43 in his career, which surpassed Todd Heap (41) for the most in franchise history.

 “Obviously [I’m] incredibly grateful, and just thinking back, you got to think about getting drafted to this incredible organization,” Andrews said.
 “I’ve been blessed with incredible teammates and obviously No. 8 [Lamar Jackson] and having that connection, but I’m fortunate to have incredible teammates [and] unselfish guys.”